AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-unk-file-extension.md

 ---
-title: "Documents: UNK file extension when linking documents from integration"
+title: 'Documents: UNK file extension when linking documents from integration'
-description: "When a user links a document from a document integration, the document appears in Workfront with a UNK file extension."
+description: When a user links a document from a document integration, the document appears in Workfront with a UNK file extension.
 hidefromtoc: yes
 feature: Workfront Integrations and Apps, Digital Content and Documents
+exl-id: ec37dbaa-4776-423d-abeb-a88691d92d16
 ---
 # Documents: UNK file extension when linking documents from integration

 <!--WF and WFP-->